noameron/projects/shifts_script/readme.md

 - Retrieves employees Shifts for current week.
 - User can choose between getting current week shifts or next week shifts
 - After retrieving the data it automatically connects to your google calendar (after authentication)
-- And writes shifts.
-It avoids re-entering same shifts twice.
+- Writes shifts and avoids re-entering same shifts twice to calendar.